hirenshahms/azure-content/articles/data-factory/data-factory-scheduling-and-execution.md

 ![Scheduler example](./media/data-factory-scheduling-and-execution/scheduler-example.png)

-As shown above, specifying an hourly schedule creates activity runs corresponding to a series of tumbling windows.
+As shown above, specifying a schedule on an activity generates a series of tumbling windows according to the schedule.
 Tumbling windows are series of fixed-sized, non-overlapping and contiguous time intervals.
+These time intervals are called **Activity Windows**.

-For the currently executing activity run, the window time interval can be accessed with **WindowStart** and **WindowEnd** system variables in the activity JSON.
+For a given activity window, the time interval associated with the window can be accessed with **WindowStart** and **WindowEnd** system variables in the activity JSON.
 You can use these variables for different purposes in your activity JSON and scripts associated with the activity including selecting data from input, output datasets representing time series data.

 For more information on different properties available for scheduler including scheduling at a specific time offset, setting the mode to align processing at the beginning of interval for the window or at the end please refer to the [Creating Pipelines](data-factory-create-pipelines.md) article.